 TO: (name) (organization)

 FROM: (name) (organization)

 Please sign and return this form by (date) to:

 (address)

-I acknowledge receipt of the "QAPP Title, Revision Date".
-I understand the document(s) describe quality assurance, quality control, data management and reporting, and other technical activities that must be implemented to ensure the results of work performed will satisfy stated performance criteria.
+quality assura must be imple My signature pertaining to r nce, quality control, data management mented to ensure the results of work p on this document signifies that I have my program.
+Furthermore, I will ensu- m activities will be required to familia Date".
+I understand the document(s) describe and reporting, and other technical activities that performed will satisfy stated performance criteria read and approved the document contents that all staff members participating in Clean rize themselves with the document contents and

-Signature
+Signature Date